swaruplabUCI/Relapse-to-cocaine-seeking-is-regulated-by-medial-habenula-Nr4a2/README.md

 ## snRNA-seq data generated in this study

-The raw and processed snRNA-seq data generated in this study has been deposited on the NCBI Gene Expression Omnibus (GEO) at accession number XXXXX (will ammend to actual link upon official publication).
+The raw and processed snRNA-seq data (Seurat format) generated in this study has been deposited on the NCBI Gene Expression Omnibus (GEO) at accession number [GSE208081](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE208081).

 ## Code to program the cocaine reinstatement behavioral experiment